nodejs/node-v0.x-archive/doc/api/process.markdown

 ## process.nextTick(callback)

-On the next loop around the event loop call this callback.
-This is *not* a simple alias to `setTimeout(fn, 0)`, it's much more efficient.
+Add this callback to the event queue and call it on the next iteration of the event loop.
+This is *not* a simple alias to `setTimeout(fn, 0)`; it's much more efficient.
 It typically runs before any other I/O events fire, but there are some exceptions.
 See `process.maxTickDepth` below.

     process.nextTick(function() {
       console.log('nextTick callback');